Recruit Instructor Information

 And let's not forget the families.
 The Wagga community caters for just about everything they could want.
 The support networks from DCO, DHA and other local groups will make your transition and relocation an easy and pleasant one.
 There are many great schools in the area, both public and private, and because Wagga is the regional centre for the Riverina there are plenty of employment opportunities.
 The centre of Wagga is also only 12km from the front gate of ARTC.

-The information sheets below provide useful information for families moving to the area.
+The Defence Member and Family Support – Resources website can provide useful information for families moving to the area.